 "An excellent commentary!
 Douglas Moo conducts a thorough exegesis in critical and constructive discussion with all the major new proposals for interpreting Galatians and Pauline theology, especially the New Perspective, and presents a clear and persuasive exposition of Paul's arguments in the epistle.
 Many scholars and pastors will appreciate this book as the most helpful and reliable commentary on Galatians currently available."

-Seyoon Kim, professor of New Testament, School of Theology, Fuller Theological Seminary
+Seyoon Kim, senior professor of New Testament, School of Theology, Fuller Theological Seminary

 "Moo has proven himself in his other New Testament writings--as well as now in his Galatians commentary--to be too good a scholar, too perceptive an exegete, and too persuasive a writer to be ignored by either his scholarly peers or the Christian world at large.
 His Galatians commentary is a veritable gold mine of linguistic data, of various scholarly options, and of Moo's own informed responses to all sorts of critical issues of importance in the study of Paul's letter to his Christian converts in the Roman province of Galatia."